jess1ooo/cse15l-lab-reports/lab-report-5.md

     }
     return result;
   }

 }`
 - The command I used to find the bug was `./grade.sh https://github.com/jess1ooo/ListMethods.git`.
-- To fix the bug I changed the class name for `ListMethods` to `ListExamples`.
+- To fix the bug I fixed line 43 so that it was getting the value for index2 rather than index1.

 Part 2: Reflection
+Something cool I learned in the second half of this quarter is how to use bash and create an autograder myself.
+I learned how our assignments are basically graded.
+I've also learned some new things from my classmates like different study methods and other paths to get to classes and just around in general.